Panjete/para-LU/README.md

 `seq_LU.c` - is where a clean, commented, sequential version of the LU Decomposer is kept to serve as a reference and a baseline for comparison.
 Also prints `exec_time` and  `L2,1` norm of the residual array to aid in performance analysis.

+To work on :

+- Time taken on swaps somehow increases in the parallel OpenMP implementation
+- Focus on reducing time in the update_A step

 On 1/2/24, after meeting, the Times after shifting to cpp are, 2 threads :